mleduque/The-Stone-of-Askavar/README.md

 </div>
 <div class="a">
   <a name="install"><b>II.
 INSTALLATION</b></a>
+  <p>For new players I recommend reading the installation guide on G3. <a href="https://www.gibberlings3.net/forums/topic/33164-a-new-player%E2%80%99s-guide-to-installing-and-playing-mods">New players guide</a> otherwise:
   <p>Extract the contents of the mod archive to your game's main directory.</p>
   <p>If you have the Siege of Dragonspear installed then you need to extract the contents of the mod archive to the Siege of Dragonspear main directory.</p>
   <ol>